cirosantilli/linux-cheat/init.md

 Each runlevel is a directory under `/etc` of the form `/etc/rcX.d` containing symlinks to bash scripts with an specific format, all of which should be under `/etc/init.d/`.

+Those files are kept under `init`, because all of those scrips are run by the `init` process by forking.
+This can be observed through commands like `pstree`.

 TODO: must all scripts have filenames of type: `[SK]NN`?
-What does it mean?

-Get current runlevel (POSIX 7):

-    who -r
+I have seen that `S` scripts are run before `K`, and then within `SK`, scripts are run by increasing `NN`.

 Therefore this is a POSIX 7 supported concept.